Tensor Enriched Categorical Generalization of the Eilenberg-Watts Theorem: Introduction

-The six functors associated to each morphism of affine schemes are additive functors (i.e., enriched in the closed symmetric monoidal category $\mathlcal{Ab}$ of abelian groups), and their symmetric monoidal structures are compatible with additive structures.
-It turns out that if we empose this compatibility condition, (\ref{eq Intro motivation}) becomes an equivalence of categories.
-This is an immediate consequence of the result of the present paper.
+The six functors associated to each morphism of affine schemes are additive functors (i.e., enriched in the closed symmetric monoidal category $\textit{Ab}$ of abelian groups), and their symmetric monoidal structures are compatible with additive structures.
+It turns out that if we impose this compatibility condition, (\ref{eq Intro motivation}) becomes an equivalence of categories.
+This is an immediate consequence of the result of this paper.

-We aim to prove the above statement not only for affine schemes, but for commutative monoids in an abstract symmetric monoidal category.
-A \emph{B\'{e}nabou cosmos} is a closed symmetric monoidal category $\mathlcal{C}=(\mathcal{C},\otimes,c,[-,-])$ whose underlying category $\mathcal{C}$ is complete and cocomplete.
-Such monoidal categories $\mathlcal{C}$ have enough properties so that a large amount of the theory of ordinary categories extends to the theory of categories enriched in $\mathlcal{C}$: see \cite[p.
+The main result of this paper states that the assignment (\ref{eq Intro motivation}) defines an equivalence of categories, not only for affine schemes, but for commutative monoids in an abstract symmetric monoidal category.
+A \emph{B\'{e}nabou cosmos} $(\mathcal{V},\otimes,c)$ is a closed symmetric monoidal category whose underlying category is complete and cocomplete.
+Such monoidal category $\mathcal{V}$ has enough properties so that a large amount of the theory of ordinary categories extends to the theory of categories enriched in $\mathcal{V}$: see \cite[p.
 134]{Street2006}.
-Some examples of B\'{e}nabou cosmoi are the closed symmetric monoidal categories
+We present the main result.